 There are both over-the-counter and prescription medicines for gastritis.
 Often, your doctor will recommend a combination of drugs, including the following:

-- Antacids such as Pepto-Bismol and Milk of Magnesia can be used to neutralize stomach acid.
+- Antacids such as Pepto-Bismol, TUMS, or Milk of Magnesia can be used to neutralize stomach acid.

 - H2 antagonists such as famotidine (Pepcid) and cimetidine (Tagamet) reduce the production of stomach acid.

 - Proton pump inhibitors such as omeprazole (Prilosec) and esomeprazole (Nexium) inhibit the production of stomach acid.